unbound-tech/tessera/encryption/encryption-ub/README.md

 1. To create the certificate template, run the following command on the EP server.

    Use the <PARTITION_NAME> assigned in [Prerequisites](#Prerequisites).
-   Specify the SO password that allows accessing  the partiton in  the <PARTITION_PASSWORD>
+   Specify the SO password that allows accessing  the partition in  the <PARTITION_PASSWORD>
    Specify Tessara's hostname in the <TESSERA_HOST_NAME>.
 This value will be included in the certificate.
-   In the --output option, specify the name of the certificate file, for example "tessera-client.pfx".
+   In the --output option, specify the name of the certificate file, for example, "tessera-client.pfx".
    Set the password that protects the content of the certificate in the <PFX_PASSWORD>.

     Run this command to create a UKC client on the UKC EP.
-The result is a *Activition Code* used in the next step.
+The result is an *Activation Code* used in the next step.

     ```
     ucl  client create --mode template --name <TEMPLATE_NAME> --partition <PARTITION_NAME> --password <UKC_PASSWORD>